 Disadvantages

-- Conflicts of Interest: Market Makers may be more prone to conflicts of interest, as they are setting the bid and ask prices and profiting from the spread.
+- Conflicts of Interest: Market Makers may be more prone to conflicts of interest, as they set the bid and ask prices and profit from the spread.

 - Less Transparent Pricing: Market Makers may not provide transparent pricing, as they set the bid and ask prices themselves, which can be a concern for some traders.